 Variable Description \$PATH The PATH environment variable is updated to include installation_directory/bin . \$MAXVIEW_HOME Set to the Model Debugger installation directory.
 Model Debugger was previously named MaxView. \$ARMLMD_LICENSE_FILE Set to the location of the license file or license server (using port@host syntax) for Model Debugger.
-See the ARM License Management documentation for more information.
+See License Management for more information.
 If necessary, you can change this environment variable after installation by editing the setup.[c]sh script.